WHAT IS CONFIRMATION?

 We find it valuable to help students experience the ways other Christians worship.
 We meet at Plymouth Covenant and travel together to other local churches.
 Church visits are not required but highly encouraged.
 Students will be able to get a sermon note with each visit.

-This weekend is the highlight of the ministry for most students.
-They get to build relationships with their peers while having fun.
-They also have a significant time of worship and time set aside to connect with the Lord.
-The retreat is local so that if a student has a conflict we can still have them participate in part of the weekend.
+These events are often the favorite part of confirmation for many students.
+At these events they get to build relationships with their peers while having fun.
+Typically the event in year one is a conference held locally and we mix in group discussions and fun.
+Year two we hold a retreat and we have a significant time of worship and time set aside to connect with the Lord.
+This retreat is local/or held at PCC so that if a student has a conflict we can still have them participate in part of the weekend.

 Yes, as long as they start in the fall.
 Talk with Pastor Annie as soon as possible about what this would look like.